backdrop-contrib/photoswipe/README.md

 ## Credits
 ### Porting to Backdrop
-Graham Oliver with the assistance of the Coder Upgrade module.
+Graham Oliver with the assistance of the Coder Upgrade module and Pavel Goloviy (@korontari).

 ### Maintainers for Drupal module:
 - Julian Pustkuchen (Anybody)